-Since September 2012 I am a graduate student at MIT Computer Science and Artificial Intelligence Laboratory.
-I am privileged to be advised by Piotr Indyk.
-I graduated in June 2012 from Moscow State University, where my advisors were great Maxim Babenko and Sasha Shen.
+In August 2017 I graduated with Ph.D. in Computer Science from MIT Computer Science and AI Laboratory, where I was privileged to be advised by Piotr Indyk.
+Check out my thesis “High-Dimensional Similarity Search and Sketching: Algorithms and Hardness”.
+I graduated in June 2012 from Moscow State University with B.S. in Mathematics; my advisors were great Maxim Babenko and Sasha Shen.

 - “Optimal Hashing-based Time-Space Trade-offs for Approximate Near Neighbors” (CMU Theory Lunch)

 - “Sketching and Embedding are Equivalent for Norms” (TCS+)

 - “Locality-Sensitive Hashing and Beyond” (Microsoft Research)

 - FALCONN: a highly optimized C++ library (with Python bindings) for similarity search based on LSH.

 - QuadSketch: a simple and fast algorithm for compressing Euclidean metrics.

 - A. Andoni, H. Nguyen, A. Nikolov, IR and E. Waingarten, Approximate Near Neighbors for General Symmetric Norms, STOC, 2017 (arXiv).